-Many Neapolitans went to the U.S. In 1905, the first pizzeria was opened in New York but it mainly attracted fellow Italians.
+Many Neapolitans went to the U.S. In 1905, the first pizzeria was opened in New York, but it mainly attracted fellow Italians.

-And she did not look back since.
+And the world has not looked back since.

 The biggest pizza in the world

-In 1987 Lorenzo Amato and Louis Piancone made a 10,000 square feet, the size of over two basketball courts, pizza in Havana, Florida.
+In 1987 Lorenzo Amato and Louis Piancone made 10,000 square feet, the size of over two basketball courts, pizza in Havana, Florida.
 That pepperoni pizza was cut into over 94 thousand slices which fed over 30 thousand people.

-Three years later in Johannesburg, South Africa a larger pizza was made from (literally) tons of flour, cheese, and tomato.
+Three years later, in Johannesburg, South Africa, a larger pizza was made from (literally) tons of flour, cheese, and tomato.
 It was round, not square like the one in Havana, and had a diameter of a whopping 123 feet and was, according to our pizza calculator, 11,825 sq ft big.

 It was a win for the Italians, healthy food, but most of all — it was a glorious day for pizza.

 But some say that every day is great for hot, greasy, and delicious pizza.
 We can't argue with that.
 By the way, if you're a person who uses microwaves to heat your pizza, the microwave wattage converter could be helpful to see the difference in heating time for microwaves with various power.